adoptium/temurin-build/RELEASING.md

 - [`temurin17`](https://github.com/Homebrew/homebrew-cask-versions/blob/master/Casks/temurin17.rb)

 An example PR can be found [here](https://github.com/Homebrew/homebrew-cask/commit/4565865e9d7c3d3018ee8aa67803ea68c54dde86).
 The required SHA sums can be easily updated by `brew bump-cask-pr` command .
 The separate pull request is required for each version you update.
 If in doubt reach out to @gdams as he's a maintainer.
   3.2. **[Linux only]** Once the binaries are available on the website you can begin updating the specfiles for the RPM/DEB/APK files.
-There are 4 different type of linux installer
+There are 4 different types of linux installer

 - [debian](https://github.com/adoptium/installer/tree/master/linux/jdk/debian/src/main/packaging/temurin)
 - [Red Hat](https://github.com/adoptium/installer/tree/master/linux/jdk/redhat/src/main/packaging/temurin)